jaidencode/Unix-Optrix/README.md

 python3 setup_bootloader.py
 ```

-If `mkisofs` is available an ISO named `OptrixOS.iso` is created.
-Otherwise the
+If `mkisofs` is available an ISO named `OptrixOS.iso` is created using the
+`-hard-disk-boot` option so the full 100&nbsp;MB disk image can be booted
-script outputs `disk.img` which can be run with:
+directly.
+Otherwise the script outputs `disk.img` which can be run with:

 ```bash
 qemu-system-x86_64 -hda disk.img